Satoru625/Netflix-Analysis/README.md

 EDA and data mining are used to deeply wrangle data.

-## Explanatory Data Analysis and statistical test for Netflix data
+## Exploratory Data Analysis and statistical test for Netflix data

-This is an explanatory analysis and statistical approach to Netflix data.
+This is an exploratory analysis and statistical approach to Netflix data.
 Data are available [here](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies?select=titles.csv)